Add To Favorites

-Make a triarama.
+Students make a triarama.
 Cut a recycled file folder into a large square with Crayola® Scissors.
 Fold it in half, point to point.
 Open and fold it in half the other way.
 Open the fold.
 Cut along one of these folds from a corner to the center.
 Slide one flap under the other to see how your triarama will stand up and then lay it flat.

-Draw the festive scene.
+Students draw the festive scene.
 Sketch the Parliament building and Canadian flag with Crayola Erasable Colored Pencils.
 If you change your mind, or to add highlights like windows, just erase!
 Decorate just one of the flaps made by your cut.
 Color your drawing with Crayola Twistables.

-Assemble your triarama.
+Students assemble their triarama.
 Overlap the two flaps with the decorated one on top.
 Hold them in place with Crayola School Glue.
 Color and then curl a leftover piece of file folder into a Maypole.
 Cut short fringe at one end and glue it to your triarama.